ktrzeciaknubisa/jxcore-tutorial-ghost-packaged/README.md

 ***See [repository](https://github.com/karaxuna/jxcore-tutorial-ghost-packaged) for completed demo.***

+In this tutorial I'm going to show how easy is to package nodejs app in one file and deploy it with single command using JXcore. <br/>

+Let's take [ghost blog](https://github.com/tryghost/Ghost) as example app.
 First [download](http://jxcore.com/downloads/) and install JXcore.
 Then add `ghost` and `express` dependencies in `package.json` file.
 After that, let's create main file named `index.js` in root of the project:

 ```javascript
 var express = require('express'),